GlobalFishingWatch/GFW_technical_documentation/Key-concepts.md

 BigQuery costs are incurred in two ways - storing and querying data.
     + Queries cost $5 per terabyte of data scanned
     + Queries are "free" for GFW staff, but we need to be careful

+#### The BigQuery validator

+The BigQuery validator is a built-in query debugger that also estimates query cost.
+The validator will turn green when a query is valid and be red otherwise. *Always use the validator to check the cost of a query before running it!*

 ## GFW datasets